d-poletavkin/TypeOfTriangleLib/README.md

 # TypeOfTriangleLib
-This is simple library written in C# with only one method.
-This method accepts 3 triangle's sides as parameters and returns string describing type of triangle - Equilitera, Obtuse, Right or Acute
+This is simple library written in C# with only one method named `GetType`.
+This method accepts 3 triangle's sides as parameters and returns string describing type of triangle - Equiliteral, Obtuse, Right or Acute